onecrayon/api.ashes.live/README.md

-You can use [Visual Studio Code](https://code.visualstudio.com/) to develop directly within the Docker container, allowing you direct access to the Python environment (which means linting, access to Python tools, and working code analysis for free).
+You can use [Visual Studio Code](https://code.visualstudio.com/) to develop directly within the Docker container, allowing you direct access to the Python environment (which means linting, access to Python tools, working code analysis for free, and bash shell access without needing to run a make command).
 To do so:

 1. Install [Visual Studio Code](https://code.visualstudio.com/), if you haven't already
 2. Install the [Remote Development extension pack](https://aka.ms/vscode-remote/download/extension)
-3. Outside VSCode in your favored command line, execute `make run` to launch the API container
+3. **Outside VSCode** in your favored command line, execute `make run` to launch the API container
-4. Use the Remote Explorer in the left sidebar of VSC to attach to the running API container (likely named `asheslive_api_1`).
+4. **Inside VSCode** use the Remote Explorer in the left sidebar of VSC to attach to the running API container (likely named `asheslive:dev`).
 You can find explicit instructions for this in the [Visual Studio Code documentation](https://code.visualstudio.com/docs/remote/containers#_attaching-to-running-containers)
-5. If this is your first time attaching, open the Command Palette and type "attached" then select "Remote-Containers: Open Attached Configuration File...", replace the contents of the file with the following, and save:
+5. If this is your first time attaching, open the Command Palette and type "container" then select "Remote-Containers: Open Container Configuration", replace the contents of the file with the following, save, and then close the window and re-attach to the container:

 ```json
 {